Glusoft

 To create a Sprite Atlas you can do it in less than 1 minutes : Right click on you resource folder

-Then you can add the sprite you want to pack in the Inspector:
+Then you can add the sprites you want to pack in the Inspector:

 You can render you Sprite Atlas with the button Pack Preview.